sourcegraph/handbook/content/departments/bizops/process/product_led_growth.md

 Where does PQL data live within Salesforce (relevant to leads and contacts only):

 - Lead lifecycle stage: this field will have a value of "PQL" once a lead or contact completes enough actions to meet the A or B PQL thresholds descibed above; this value is not static and will change depending on the SDRs subsequent interactions with the prospect
-- PQL date: this field displays the date at which a lead or contact completes enough in-product actions to receive the A or B PQL thresholds descibed above; this field will be blank if the prospect has not completed enough actions to receive a PQL designation
+- PQL date: this field displays the date at which a lead or contact completes enough in-product actions to meet the A or B PQL thresholds descibed above; this field will be blank if the prospect has not completed enough actions to receive a PQL designation

 Where / how do we track PQLs at Sourcegraph: